Alam Khan (composer): Personal life

 Alam Khan left behind two sons and a daughter at the time of his death.
 Alam Khan is the elder brother of the famous pop singer Azam Khan.
 Alam Khan married lyricist Habibunnesa Gulbanu in 1976, who died a few years before his death.
 Gulbanu is the lyricist of the song 'Tumito Ekhon Amari Kotha Vabcho' sung by Sabina Yasmin in the tune of Alam Khan.
 Their two sons Arman Khan and Adnan Khan are music directors.
-The name of the only daughter is Anika Khan.
+The name of the only daughter is Anita Khan.

 Health and death

 Khan was diagnosed with lung cancer in 2011.
 He died at a private hospital in Shyamoli locality of Dhaka on 8 July 2022.
 He was buried in Radhanagar area of Sreemangal Upazila.